 How Do Cavities Form?
+(Expert Advice)

-Teeth are the hardest substances in the human body.
 The enamel covering your teeth is even harder than bone, but like kryptonite and Superman, cavities are bad news for your teeth.
-Cavities, or tooth decay, occur when acid produced in the mouth attacks the tooth causing holes or cavitations.

 Bacteria is always present in the mouth, and when proper oral hygiene is not maintained, bacterial flora will assemble into a thin, sticky substance known as plaque or biofilm.
-Bacteria will then consume sugars from foods and beverages, leading to acid formation and cavities.
-If left untreated, cavities can lead to toothache, infection, and tooth loss.

-A tooth has three distinct layers that each serve a unique purpose:
+A tooth has three distinct layers that each serve a unique purpose.

 Enamel